asift91/Manual_Migration/option1.md

             ```
             sudo -s
-            # for example the location is /home/azureadmin
+            # For example, the location is /home/azureadmin.
             cd /home/azureadmin
             mkdir storage
             ```